Apr 25, 2020

 Taken with the Olympus EM5 with 14-150mm lens - ISO200, f9, 1/400 (Edited and prepared in Photoshop)

-Above image edited in Luminar as Photoshop filter, changed the sky, and applied various AI settings
+The above image was edited in Luminar as a Photoshop filter, changed the sky, and changed various AI settings

 The above panorama and the next 3 images were all taken in Miami.
 Using Luminar, I replaced the sky in the panorama.
 The sky replacement was not perfect because the replacement sky was sized for a single image and not a 6 part panorama.
-The raw post-processing with the next 3 images started in PhotoLab 3, then exported to Photoshop.
-From Photoshop I used Luminar 4 as a filter to edited any special effects.
+The raw post-processing with the next 3 images started in PhotoLab 3 and then exported to PS.
+From PS I used Luminar 4 as a filter to edit my special effects.

 Olympus EM5 w 14-50mm, ISO200, f7.2, 1/640 (PhotoLab 3 plus Photoshop plus Luminar - no sky replacement)